selcukes/selcukes.github.io/docs/03_guides/video-recorder.md

 </Tabs>

 :::note
-Selcukes Extent Reports is a transitive Dependency of `selcukes-reports`.If you are using `selcukes-reports`, then ignore adding this dependency explicitly.
+Video Recorder is a transitive Dependency of `selcukes-reports`.If you are using `selcukes-reports`, then ignore adding this dependency explicitly.
 :::